-The winger has hailed the manager as "one of the best coaches in the world", and is delighted with his decision to move to Stamford Bridge in August.Chelsea winger Willian says he is "learning so much" from Jose Mourinho after signing for the club in August.
+The winger has hailed the manager as "one of the best coaches in the world", and was delighted to finally sign for the west Londoners in the summer after long-standing interest

-The 25-year-old was signed for a reported 36 million euro from Anzhi Makhachkala, where he had only played for seven months after joining from Shakhtar Donetsk the previous January.
+The 25-year-old was signed for a reported £30 million from Anzhi Makhachkala, where he had only played for seven months having joined from Shakhtar Donetsk the previous January.

-Willian says he now feels settled at Stamford Bridge, stating that manager Mourinho is having a positive influence on his career.
+And Willian feels settled at Stamford Bridge, stating that manager Mourinho was having a positive influence on his career.

 "But I like the pace of the game in England, and the tackling.
 I’m getting better every day and I know that I can’t relax: if I play well in one game, I have to do even better the next time out."

-Chelsea was reported to have made enquiries about the player in every transfer window since 2011 before getting its man, and Willian admitted he had taken an interest in the club's form since then.
+Chelsea were reported to have made enquiries about the player in every transfer window since 2011 before getting their man, and Willian admitted he had taken a keen interest in the club's form since then.